Paranoia (2013 film): Production

 Principal photography commenced on location in Philadelphia in July 2012, and returned for further filming at the end of November 2012.
 The first trailer was released on June 6, 2013.
+The film was scored by Junkie XL.

 Release

 Relativity Media released Paranoia on August 16, 2013, and it was a box office bomb.
-The film debuted at #13 in the United States, generating only $3.5 million in its first weekend and going on to gross a total of $7.4 million in the US.
+The film debuted at #13 in the United States, generating only $3.5 million in its first weekend and going on to gross a total of $7.4 million in the United States.
 It made $9.7 million in other countries for a worldwide total of $17.1 million.
 Variety magazine listed Paranoia as one of "Hollywood's biggest box office bombs of 2013".

 Reception

-Rotten Tomatoes, a review aggregator, reports that 7% of 108 critics have given Paranoia a positive review; the average rating is 3.9/10.
+Rotten Tomatoes, a review aggregator, reports that 8% of 106 critics have given Paranoia a positive review; the average rating is 3.9/10.
 Their consensus is: "Clichéd and unoriginal, Paranoia is a middling techno-thriller with indifferent performances and a shortage of thrills."
 On Metacritic, the film has a rating of 32 out of 100 based on 30 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

-Stephen Holden of The New York Times wrote, "Not since Taylor Lautner has Hollywood ogled a pretty boy this vacant and poorly prepared."
+Stephen Holden of The New York Times wrote of Hemsworth, "Not since Taylor Lautner has Hollywood ogled a pretty boy this vacant and poorly prepared."
 Andrew Barker of Variety wrote, "No one seems paranoid enough in this indifferently made, nearly tension-free thriller."
 Stephen Farber of The Hollywood Reporter called it "slick but muddled".